 - In summer, take advantage of the midnight sun when there are fewer people around

 - Hire a car and create your own itinerary, or check out our 7 day Iceland road trip itinerary

-- Consider visiting Northern Iceland or the West Fjords – fewer tourists go
+- Consider visiting Northern Iceland or the West Fjords – where fewer tourists visit!

 Don’t Try to See It All

 For your first time in Iceland to be enjoyable, it's essential that you don’t try to see everything.
 Iceland might be a small country, but it has so much to offer.
 If you don’t believe me, check out our Ultimate Iceland Bucket List!
 It will take you at least a month or two to see everything that's worth seeing in Iceland.
 Plan your time wisely.